New surry Theatre Readings

-Beginning in Spring 2017, NST has a new offering - staged readings to compliment the full-scale productions.
+Beginning in Spring 2017, NST will offer readings to compliment the season of full-scale productions.
 These readings will provide actors and directors with the opportunity to work with different material, including plays that might not be feasible as a full-scale production.
-The readings will provide audience members with the opportunity to experience diverse theater offerings.
+Audience members will have the opportunity to experience diverse theater offerings.
 Each reading will be directed by a NST-trained director and performed after several rehearsals.
 The readings will be staged to varying degrees, depending on the play and according to the director's discretion.

 Admission at these readings is donation-based to help cover the cost of the rights for each play.